 There are several “clubs” here where ticketholders have some exclusive access to certain perks such as restaurants and bars.
 Infield Redbird Club, Home Redbird Club, Homer’s Landing, Leftfield Landing, Legends Club, Bank of America Club, Champions Club, and the Cardinals Club are examples.
 We sat in the Infield Redbirds Club on the third base line and had access to a private food court and bar area.

 Food selections are vast.
 Several types of sausages from hot dogs to polish; bacon wrapped dogs to bratwurst; and on and on.
 There were “sausage bars” where several varieties were grilling and you took your pick.
 Barbecue, chicken, pizza, salad bar, and a cooked-to-order Asian bar were but a few of the types of food available to us.
 Beer selection was poor.
-On-tap selections consisted of several varieties of Budweiser.
+On-tap selections consisted of several varieties of Budweiser but there is some Sclhafly beer to be found on tap at a few locations.
 Better selections were available but, mostly, only in bottles.

 Both food and drinks were expensive, the most expensive of our trip.